 Clubs and societies at Memorial are numerous, serve a wide range of interests and help students connect with each other.

 If the St. John’s campus is a community, the Smallwood Centre is the town square.
 Here you’ll find medical care, a post office, copy centre, mini-marts, a food court, study corners and hangouts.
 From the bookstore to career and wellness centres, there’s almost nothing you can’t find here.

-Newfoundland and Labrador has one of the lowest crime rates in North America and our campus security team, along with programs like Walksafe and Drivesafe, helps keep it that way.
+Newfoundland and Labrador has one of the lowest crime rates in North America and our campus security team, along with programs like WalkSafe and SafeDrive, helps keep it that way.